famiclone6502/DIY_Datalink_Adapter/README.md

 # DIY Datalink Adapter

-This is a microcontroller replacement for the [Notebook Adapter kit][Adapter_Wiki] used by the [Timex Datalink][Watch_Wiki] watch.
+This is a modern microcontroller based replacement for the [Notebook Adapter kit][Adapter_Wiki] used by the [Timex Datalink][Watch_Wiki] watch.
 It's compatible with the original software (and PC hardware), and eliminates the need for syncing the watch with a CRT monitor.<br>

 There are now two versions:
 -  Raspberry Pi Pico based USB version - Simplest setup, no hardware tinkering required.
 Primarily intended for use with a Virtual Machine.